Dujus/Voldemort-ID-Disruptor/README.md

 Bash
 python main.py
-'v' in the main.py is the ID you hope to input it.It is a string.
+'s' in the main.py is the ID you hope to input it.It is a string.
 Follow the on-screen prompts to apply specific transformation functions（input number '1' means applying the function.While all other inputs means not applying it).
 The tool will output 5 distinct, obfuscated variants along with their Levenshtein distance relative to the original ID.
 VoldemortProject/
 ├── main.py              # Entry point